venasolutions/bosk/docs/USERS.md

 The `Listing` object does not contain its entries; rather, it references entries contained in the domain `Catalog` in the bosk.
 This means you need a `ReadContext` to access the referenced objects themselves.

+The domain of a `Listing` plays a role similar to a datatype: it indicates the set of possible values to which a `Listing` may refer.

 Just as a `Reference` points to a node that may or may not exist, the entities pointed to by a `Listing` may or may not exist within the domain catalog;
 that is, an entry can be added to a `Listing` even if the corresponding `Catalog` entry does not exist.
+In fact, the `Catalog` itself need not exist either, and it's not uncommon for the `domain` of a `Listing` to be a `Phantom` catalog, in which case the `domain` is even more like a datatype, specifying a set of allowed values in an abstract manner.

 Formally speaking, a listing entry carries no information besides its existence.
 A `Reference` to a listing entry is of type `Reference<ListingEntry>` and, if the entry exists,